 Education by zoo professionals isn’t limited to the zoo or aquarium.
 Field conservation projects very often have an educational aspect that helps human populations in the conservation area better understand the animals around them – often leading to the mitigation of human-animal conflicts that have existed for hundreds or thousands of years.
 Closer to home, education projects run from our member zoos and aquariums also help students from less privileged backgrounds connect with a natural world of which they may have little or no experience – a connection that can change drastically their sense of themselves and their surroundings.

 In addition, educational initiatives based on our conservation campaigns can have a significant effect in raising awareness of issues such as climate change, bushmeat and the illegal trade in wildlife – issues that need the attention of everyone if we are to solve them.

-The EAZA Education Committee oversees the Association’s work in education, and organises the biennial European Zoo Educators’ conference – a forum for the discussion of our experiences in involving people in conservation and the natural world, the latest thinking in educational practice, and how we can combine these to provide the very best learning experiences for all.
+The EAZA Conservation Education Committee oversees the Association’s work in education, and organises the biennial EAZA Education Conference – a forum for the discussion of our experiences in involving people in conservation and the natural world, the latest thinking in educational practice, and how we can combine these to provide the very best learning experiences for all.

 The Conservation Education Committee, one of the Specialist Committees of EAZA, keeps a close watch on new developments relating to this area and stimulates a high level of education in the EAZA membership.
 Members of this committee are diverse educational specialists from zoos throughout Europe.
 A European Board member of IZE (International Zoo Educators) is also a member of the EAZA Education committee.